 Having never been the biggest fan of cheesecake, I wasn't hopeful when I took a bite of quesada pasiega.
-But as one bite turned into another, I was astounded to be blown away by one of the best tasting cheesecakes I've tried in a very long time.
+But I was blown away by one of the best tasting cheesecakes I've tried.
 A mix between a light, fluffy cheesecake and a creamy ricotta pie, quesada pasiega may just be my new favorite Spanish dessert!

-Unfortunately, being a famous Cantabrian sweet, it isn't easy to find it here in Madrid.
+Unfortunately, since quesada pasiega is a famous Cantabrian sweet, it isn't easy to find it here in Madrid.
 That leaves only one solution-- making it at home!

 I found this Spanish cheesecake recipe on one of the Spanish food blogs I enjoy: Cocina Para Urbanitas.
 Begoña is from Logroño in La Rioja, the Spanish capital of gastronomy for 2012!
 Her recipe was simple, and while her picture didn't look exactly like the cheesecake I'd tried, I decided to give it a try with only a few adaptations.